-Oland is excited to announce that her hit musical “Soldier of Orange” (“Soldaat van Oranje”) – based on the eponymous Oscar and Golden Globe-nominated film of WWII hero Erik Hazelhoff’s daring and bravery – is approaching 1 million ticket sales, and continues to play to sold-out houses through September, 2013 at the TheaterHangaar in Amsterdam.
+Oland is excited to announce that her hit musical “Soldier of Orange” (“Soldaat van Oranje”) – based on the eponymous Oscar and Golden Globe-nominated film of WWII hero Erik Hazelhoff’s daring and bravery – has passed 1 million ticket sales, and continues to play to sold-out houses, now extended through April, 2014 at the TheaterHangaar in Amsterdam.
 The cast album reached No. 7 on the Dutch pop charts.
 An article about the production was the featured story recently in the London Sunday Times Entertainment section.

 This exciting WWII cinematic musical extravaganza breaks new ground in its airplane hangar staging, with revolving seating for 1100.
 Co-created with frequent collaborator composer Tom Harriman and renowned Dutch screenwriter Edwin DeVries, “Soldaat Van Oranje the Musical ” as it is known in Holland, is considered that country’s most successful musical to-date.

 The October 30, 2010 Royal Premiere was attended by Queen Beatrix of the Netherlands, Princess Irene and Prince Pieter Christian, to whom the 3 co-creators were presented by Karin Hazelhoff, widow of the Soldier of Orange Erik Hazelhoff, at the black tie event.
 Producers are multi-Tony-winning Robin Delevita, and Fred Boot.
 The remarkable staging was conceived by Director Theu Boermanns and Austrian set designer Bernhard Hammer.

 English Songwriter Demos (sung and played by Tom Harriman, composer)

 Get In Or Get Out – (fraternity brothers)